theedgy/cc-post/POST.md

         }), state);
 ```

 You can find many different implementation of that functionality across the internet, and they all based on original Redux combining and try to mimic that as close as possible.
-I used and modified for better ES6 some ofe existing ones as well (from [thchia](https://gist.github.com/thchia/dd1bc8200fd8cff89cfa6c928983e5c4 "thchia")).
+I used and modified for better ES6 some of existing ones as well (from [thchia](https://gist.github.com/thchia/dd1bc8200fd8cff89cfa6c928983e5c4 "thchia")).
 This will make our state looks combined exactly the same way as it comes from Redux.
-As you can see there is quite little changes for store building and only one small helper function.
+As you can see there are minor changes for store building and only one small helper function.

 Our store is now ready and we can switch our components connection to it.
-Starting with Teams component we need to clean it from redux functionality so remove `mapStateToProps`, `mapDispatchToProps` and their `connect` to component and revert it to plain export as usual without any props passing to it:
+Starting with Teams component we need to clean it from redux functionality, so remove `mapStateToProps`, `mapDispatchToProps` and their `connect` to component, then revert it to plain export as usual without any props passing to it:

 ```javascript
 export const Teams = () => {...}
 ```

-And now before our `useEffect` instead of taking data from props (populated by redux before) we are going to pull them from context where we stored it in last step.
+ Instead of taking data from props (populated by redux before), we are going to pull them from context where we stored it in last step.

 ```javascript
 const { state: {teams, current}, dispatch } = useContext(AppContext);
 ```

-Lastly we need to switch firing dispatch, as we do not map it via custom namespace to our component props we can use dispatch function directly in our promise response, so all we need is to change `onAddTeams(r.teams);` to `dispatch(addTeams(response.teams));`.
+Lastly we need to switch dispatching functionality.
+As we don't map it via custom namespace to our component props we can use dispatch function directly in our promise response, so all we need is to change `onAddTeams(r.teams);` to `dispatch(addTeams(response.teams));`.

-I know you may be surprised but actually it's all we have to do to make our component work.
-Take a look at whole diff of those files to realise they are really small adjustments:
+I know you may be surprised but actually it's all we have to do, to make our component work.
+Take a look at whole diff of those files to realise there are really small adjustments:

 ![](assets/teams_diff.png)

-The same adjustments we need to provide for Statistics component so:
+The same adjustments we need to provide for Statistics component, so:
-1) Remove `connect` functionality
+1) Remove `connect` functionality;
-2) switch data from props handling to useContext hook and connect it to AppStore context
+2) Switch data from props handling to useContext hook and connect it to AppStore context;
-3) change action dispatching to strict using dispatch function
+3) Change action dispatching to strict using dispatch function;

 That's it.
 We change around 15 lines of code and same we removed.
 So we ended up with less and more readable code, without any external libraries needed and having exactly the same functionality.